 - 1 1/2 cup warm water, 105 - 110 degrees Fahrenheit

 - Combine all ingredients.
 Cover with plastic, and let sit overnight at room temperature.
+A stand mixer will do this job with ease.
+The dough doesn't need to be kneaded, though, just well combined.

 - Shape dough into a round loaf.
 Set it in a floured towel, and allow to rise 2 hours.